Woster0/Woster0/Readme.md

 I build gameplay systems with a focus on **structure, performance, and scalability**.

-I’m mainly focused on Roblox development, but I’m also exploring backend logic, C# concepts, automation, and AI-related tools to expand how I think about systems.
+I’m mainly focused on Roblox development, but I also explore backend logic, C# concepts, automation, and AI-related tools.

-> I don’t want to write random scripts.
+> I don’t write random scripts.
-> I want to build systems that feel clean, fast, and reliable.
+> I build systems.
+>
+> *(and occasionally spend 3 hours debugging something caused by a missing comma)*

 ---